ssbc/envelope-spec/cloaked_id/README.md

-# Cloaked Message Id
+# Cloaked Id

-The envelope spec defines the "cloaked" id for a message as:
+The envelope spec defines the "cloaked" id for any TFK _message_ as:

 ```js
 var info = ["cloaked_msg_id", msg_id]